 These constraints relate to the window of contact only, the motion within the rods is another matter covered below.

-If on impact rod is held I saying motion goes toward contact point, but really can say instead that motion moves forward in parallel with that plane, and any imbalance causes rotation due to predominate force on arms.
+When on impact the rod is held I am saying that the motion goes toward the contact point, but really can say instead that motion moves forward in parallel with that plane, and any imbalance causes rotation due to predominate force on arms.
 Then there is a linear test reason in all cases, as needed under "unison motion" below.
-And is okay to say infinite pressure causes motion to go across without motion toward the contact point, because rotation breaks from it.
-Then, when and if, motion goes across contact point to other rod, THEN it spreads out and non-parallel symmetry is okay.
+And it is then okay to say that infinite pressure causes the motion to go across without motion toward the contact point, because rotation breaks from it.
+Then, when and if, motion goes across contact point to the other rod, THEN it spreads out and non-parallel symmetry is okay.
 This might be because “before” going across the whole rod is in motion, so pressure exists, in going into new rod that motion is “free” from pressure in first instance and so can just spread out (radiate) into new rod.
 Hence the force then on the longer arm is predominate and proceed as in 15.1.5 below.
 Further torque is still okay because it is the “shape” of the window that cause the trans-lateral pressure and torque, regardless of the way the motion goes to or across the window.
 But when this motion comes across it radiates/spreads out to the full area.
 For if it filled across in a straight line and dragged the particle into motion by infinite friction between mass points here also, then the notion of rotation of the forward rod has no basis.
 Instead I see this scenario

 1. Motion within a rod without contact is as is.
 This is primary motion type.